Anna Williams (politician)

 Anna K. Williams (born 1980) is an American politician.
-She is a Democrat representing the 52nd district in the Oregon House of Representatives.
+She is a Democrat who represented the 52nd district in the Oregon House of Representatives.

 Biography

 Anna Williams was born in 1980 in Wyoming.
 She attended the University of Kansas, where she earned a BS in Psychology in 2002 and a master's degree in Social Welfare Administration in 2005.
-In 2009, she moved to Hood River, Oregon in 2009, where she lives with her husband and two sons.
+In 2009, she moved to Hood River, Oregon where she lives with her husband and two sons.
 She works remotely for Simmons University as an adjunct professor and academic advisor.

 Political career

 In 2018, Williams ran for the District 52 seat in the Oregon House of Representatives.
 She won the Democratic primary with 76.9% of the vote, and defeated Republican incumbent Jeff Helfrich in the general election with 51.4% of the vote.
 She was sworn in on January 14, 2019.

-Williams currently sits on the following House committees:
+Williams sat on the following House committees: